 Add all of the ingredients to a high-powered blender.
 I use the Nutri Ninja.

 Blend on high until almonds have been fully blended and no visible chunks remain, stopping to scrape down the sides as needed.

 The final product should be creamy with the consistency resembling traditional ricotta.

 This cheese is also perfect for dolloping on top of some pasta like in this red lentil pasta with a dollop of ricotta featured in our 7 lazy vegan recipes post.

-It’s also amazing on pizza and makes a killer ricotta toast with your favorite gluten-free, vegan bread.
+It's also amazing on pizza and makes a killer vegan ricotta toast with your favorite gluten-free bread.